nllpw/nllpw-org-gatsby/src/pages/workshop/call.md

 - Interdisciplinary position papers:
   - Legal or socio-legal analyses relating to the role NLP can play in the legal field
   - Critical reflections on the legality and ethics of data collection and processing practices
+  - Critical reflections about the benefits and challenges of Large Language Models (LLMs) from a legal and regulatory perspective
+  - Critical reflections on the legality and ethics of data collection and processing practices

 ## Submission